WorldHealthOrganization/smart-dak-srv/input/pagecontent/system-requirements.md

-The table below presents the versions of the high-level functional and non-functional requirements implementation tool published as part of the <mark>[insert health domain here]</mark> DAK.
+The table below presents the versions of the high-level functional and non-functional requirements implementation tool published as part of the Surveillance DAK.

 | Version | Link |
 |---|---|